MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-manage-project-supplies.md

 ---
 title: Manage Job Supplies
-description: Describes how to manage the supply and purchase of material and services to jobs.
+description: Describes the different ways to to manage the supply and purchase of material and services for jobs.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual